movestore/dynBrownianBridge/README.md

 Github repository: *github.com/movestore/dynBrownianBridge*

 ## Description
 Estimates a utilisation distribution of your tracked animals using the dynamic Brownian Bridge Movement Model.
 A map with (a) contour(s) is generated.
-Tip: Consider subsampling your data at first runs.
+Tip: Consider subsampling your data (e.g. use the app "Thin Data by Time") at first runs and if your data are collected at a very high frequency.

 ## Documentation
 Based on a user-defined grid size and extent, a raster is defined on top of the area of the input data tracks.
 Using the R-function brownian.bridge.dyn() and getVolumeUD(), this App calculates the utilisation distributions (UD; =occurance distribution) per individual track.
-The results are displayed per individual in separate maps, and all individuals in one map.
-A table with the UD sizes in Km^2 per individual and chosen contur is returend.
+The user-specified contours are displayed per individual in separate maps, and all individuals in one map.
+A table with the UD sizes in Km^2 per individual and specified contours is returned.
 The contours can also be downloaded as shapefiles.
-With user-specified contour percentages, minimum areas of these probabilities are visualised.

-Some parameters of the funtion brownian.bridge.dyn() are fixed, as they do not influence the results strongly (window.size=31, margin=11).
-The time step is used as `median time lag/15` to prevent very long running times and the location error has to be provided by the user (see below).
+Some parameters of the function brownian.bridge.dyn() are fixed, as they do not influence the results strongly (window.size=31, margin=11).
+The time step is used as `median time lag/15` (with a minimum of 1 secs) to prevent very long running times.
+The location error has to be provided by the user (see below).
+Often tracking data can contain some large time gaps with missing data.
+During this period of time there is a higher uncertainty where the animal could have been, increasing drastically the area that the function needs to calculate the UD (because the animal could have been virtually anywhere).
+To prevent this from happening, the user can provide a maximum time lag (in hours) to be included in the calculations, for segments with larger time lags no estimation will be calculated.
+If very large time gaps are included, the result might just be one big "blob".

-Consider subsampling your data at first runs.
-High resolution data lead to rather long run times.
+Consider subsampling your data at first runs (e.g. use the app "Thin Data by Time").
+High resolution data lead to rather long run times (for many species a time lag of 10-15mins is high enough).

 This App is strongly based on the dynamic Brownian Bridge model developed in this manuscript: Kranstauber, B., Kays, R., LaPoint, S. D., Wikelski, M., & Safi, K. (2012).
 A dynamic Brownian bridge movement model to estimate utilization distributions for heterogeneous animal movement.
 Journal of Animal Ecology, 81(4), 738-746.